SCgeeker/ActObj2014/index-NTNU.md

 - An open repository:
  + Share analytical codes
  + Share materials
- + Share raw and analytical data <- will be available when published
+ + Share cleaned data <- will be available when published

 ```r
 #Tidy data of sentence-picture verification